Lou Gerstner: IBM

-Gerstner Philanthropies
+Philanthropies

-Gerstner established the Gerstner Family Foundation in 1989 and serves as the chairman.
-The Gerstner Family Foundation, and other Gerstner charitable vehicles (together “Gerstner Philanthropies”), provide support to not-for-profit organizations in four primary program areas: biomedical research, education, environment, and Helping Hands.
+Gerstner established the Gerstner Family Foundation in 1989 and was the chairman.
+The Gerstner Family Foundation, and other Gerstner charitable vehicles (together "Gerstner Philanthropies"), provide support to not-for-profit organizations in four primary program areas: biomedical research, education, environment, and Helping Hands.
 In addition to these four program areas, the organization will choose additional areas to focus on from time to time.
 As of 2025, supporting emergency food programs through regional food banks and food pantries has become a priority as the number of Americans who are food insecure has increased.
 Gerstner Philanthropies has made over $300 million in grants.

 Gerstner Philanthropies has invested over $180 million in Biomedical research programs that support cancer and genomic research, as well as fellowships for early-career researchers working to make advances in medicine that can be translated into the clinic.
 Over 200 researchers have been named as Gerstner Scholars.

 Grantmaking in Environmental research aims to address climate change by reducing methane emissions from livestock, and developing solutions to reduce plastic pollution.

 In Education, the foundation has directly supported over 1,600 students through scholarship grants.
 By funding organizations that support college access programs, innovative school models, and emergency cash assistance initiatives, funds have benefited thousands of additional students.

 The Helping Hands program has helped over 22,000 families and individuals with one-time financial emergencies.
 By providing one-time grants to those experiencing financial hardship, Helping Hands prevents families from losing stability and entering the shelter system.
 The majority of grants are for eviction prevention.
 These grants are administered by partner organizations who focus on alleviating poverty and providing holistic support to their clients.
 In June 2023, Gerstner published an opinion piece in the Wall Street Journal, highlighting the impact of the Foundation's Helping Hands program and its approach to preventing homelessness.

-Boards and Affiliations
+Boards and affiliations

-Throughout his career, Gerstner has remained active in both corporate and nonprofit governance.
+Throughout his career, Gerstner remained active in both corporate and nonprofit governance.

-In January 2003, Gerstner assumed the position of chairman of The Carlyle Group, a Washington, D.C. global private equity firm.
-He served as chairman from January 2003 until October 2008 and upon retiring from that position, continued as a senior advisor to Carlyle through September 2016.
+In January 2003, Gerstner assumed the position of chairman of The Carlyle Group, a Washington, D.C., global private equity firm.
+He was chairman from January 2003 until October 2008 and upon retiring from that position, continued as a senior advisor to Carlyle through September 2016.
 Gerstner held board positions at major corporations including American Express, AT&T, Bristol-Meyers Squibb, Caterpillar, and the New York Times.

-Gerstner's nonprofit and service leadership included serving as a Member of the Board of the Council on Foreign Relations (1995-2005), Citizen Regent for the Smithsonian Board of Regents (1996-1999), Chairman of the Board of the Memorial Sloan Kettering Institute for Cancer Research (2000-2012), Trustee for the American Museum of Natural History (2003-2020), and Chairman of the Board of the Broad Institute of MIT and Harvard (2013-2021).
+Gerstner's nonprofit leadership included being a member of the board of the Council on Foreign Relations (1995–2005), Citizen Regent for the Smithsonian Board of Regents (1996–1999), Chairman of the Board of the Memorial Sloan Kettering Institute for Cancer Research (2000–2012), Trustee for the American Museum of Natural History (2003–2020), and Chairman of the Board of the Broad Institute of MIT and Harvard (2013–2021).